benhpoh/Search-app/README.md

 - Coded did you mean component.
 - Rectified recursion issue with Did you mean?
 - Toggled disabling searchbar while a search is currently ongoing.
+- Completed function to enable filtering by date

 ## To Do List
 - ~~Set up components for Header, Search bar, Search results~~